Tourists run amid bangs at airport in Mexico's Cancun resort

-Flights were briefly suspended after authorities received reports of gunshots at the airport, the National Guard said in a statement.
+Flights were suspended for almost three hours after authorities received reports of gunshots at the airport, the National Guard said in a statement.

 Videos posted on social media showed travelers scrambling and rushing out of a terminal.